Ed-Fi-Exchange-OSS/API-to-AMT-Data-Lake/README.md

 **REQUESTS_CERT_VERIFICATION:** In case you are executing the project on a local development environment and you have not set up a SSL certificate, this value should be False.
 The system will throw a number of warnings.
 For local development environment this is okay.

-**GENERATE_SILVER_DATA:** Set this value True when you want to generate the raw data.
-False otherwise.
-Take into account that when you set this value to False, and the json files do not exist in the corresponding folder, all the parquet files generated will be empty.

-**GENERATE_GOLD_DATA:** Set this value True when you want to generate the parquet files.
-False otherwise.

 Once the environment variables have been configured.
 Continue with the following commands to prepare the execution of the project.